kechcole/Blog-App/README.md

 #### 6.1 Create a login template.
 We will create these pages in users app template folder, then add their paths inside project level urls file then notify Django to lookup for them by passing it as an argument to `as_view()` function.
+Django already has installed auth application(check INSTALLED APP variable in settings file) to handle loggin, loggout, password change, password reset and many more.
+Its important to note it does not include a sign up view thats why we have to configure this by ourselves.
+To add this application we must unclude it in our project blogg_app url file.

 ```python
 from django.contrib import admin